-Which symptoms that occur often relate to how old a person is when Meckel’s diverticulum is discovered.
+Which symptoms you have often relates to how old you are when Meckel’s diverticulum is discovered.
 For example, infants with the condition are more likely to have a blockage in their intestines.
 Intestinal bleeding and bloody stools are more common in older children with the condition.

 Most cases of Meckel’s diverticulum are identified and treated in children before the age of 10.
 The remaining cases are typically diagnosed in adolescence.

 Meckel’s diverticulum may cause sporadic symptoms.
-When this occurs, blood in the stool may be noted for several days.
-This will be followed by a period of normal stool (no blood).
+When this occurs, you may notice blood in your stool for several days, followed by a period of normal stool.
 Erratic symptoms can make the condition difficult for your doctor to diagnose.

-If you or your child has symptoms of Meckel’s diverticulum, your physician will recommend several different tests to confirm the diagnosis.
-Blood tests will be ordered to determine if your red blood cell count is low.
+Talk to your doctor if you or your child has symptoms of Meckel’s diverticulum.
+They will recommend several different tests to confirm the diagnosis.
+Blood tests will determine if your red blood cell count is low.
 This will help your doctor determine if bleeding is occurring in the intestines.
 In addition, your doctor may order a stool smear.
-In this test, a sample of your stool will be analyzed to see if it contains blood.
+In this test, a sample of your stool is analyzed to see if it contains blood.

-People who have Meckel’s diverticulum but do not have any symptoms will not require treatment.
-Those who experience symptoms due to the condition may need to have surgery to have the diverticulum removed.
+People who have Meckel’s diverticulum but don’t have any symptoms will not require treatment.
+Those who experience symptoms due to the condition may need to have surgery to remove the diverticulum.
 Surgery typically includes removal of the diverticulum and repair of the intestines.

 If the intestines have been damaged as a result of the diverticulum, the damaged part of the intestine may also need to be removed.
 People who experience blood loss as a result of Meckel’s diverticulum may also require iron therapy or blood transfusions to replace lost blood.

 Surgery to correct Meckel’s diverticulum is typically associated with a low risk of complications.
 However, some complications can arise following surgery.
-In particular, scar tissue may develop following the removal of the diverticulum.
-This may cause a blockage of the intestines.
+In particular, scar tissue may develop, which could cause a blockage of the intestines.
 Blockage of the intestines can be life-threatening and may require additional surgery to remove the blockage.